 Memorandum of Association

-Articles of Association
+Articles of Association – what do they contain?

-The Articles set out the rules that your company will abide by.
 These ‘rules’ must be agreed by all shareholders, all directors and the company secretary, and will need to cover all of the important elements of running a limited company, including:

-- What decisions the directors can make on their own and which must be approved by all shareholders.
+- What decisions can the directors make on their own, and which must be approved by all shareholders?

 - What happens if there is a deadlock between shareholders and directors over a particular decision (who will have the casting vote?)